North Georgia Rivers

 Do I need a license to fly fish as a beginner in Georgia?

 Yes.
 Anyone 16 or older needs a Georgia fishing license plus a trout stamp, available online at gooutdoorsgeorgia.com.
 On a guided trip, gear is provided — you just bring the license, and the guide teaches the rest.
+If you fish across the state line on the Tuckasegee in North Carolina, you'll need a separate NC license plus a trout privilege.

 New to fly fishing?
 Start on easy water.